Providing feedback on Red Hat documentation

 --foreman-db-password Foreman_Password

-To enable the Secure Sockets Layer (SSL) protocol for these external databases, add the following options:
+To also enable encrypted connections for these external databases, use the following command instead:

 --foreman-db-sslmode verify-full